robinhouston/freckle-command/README.md

 # freck
-## a friendly command-line interface for Freckle
+## A friendly command-line interface for Freckle

 freck is a command-line tool that makes it easy to enter data to [Freckle](http://letsfreckle.com).